 NAPERVILLE, IL - Last night, Congressman Bill Foster (D-IL) hosted an interfaith panel discussion on how our communities can effectively oppose hatred, prejudice, and bigotry.

-Over 100 people were on hand to hear from a panel of healthcare experts and concerned constituents of the 11th District.
+More than 200 people were on hand to hear from a panel of local religious leaders and members of the Naperville community.

 In The News

 It’s been a busy three months for Bill Foster.

 The representative for the recently redrawn 11th U.S. Congressional District has a constituency that stretches from North Aurora to New Lenox, Shorewood to Woodridge.
 Its border cuts a jagged diagonal across Naperville, the southwest half of which also lies in the 11th.

 The construction permit for 1418 North Capitol St. was issued in October 1884 to a man named Henry Keller.
 He wanted the building to be two stories tall, tin-roofed, 24 feet wide and 60 feet deep, large for what he planned to use it for, which was a blacksmith shop.
 The most useful of useful trades — an occupation built on making things, on skill.

 Women have been working for free from December 31 until today, speakers at an equal pay rally in Chicago said.